smari/voting/README.md

 ```
 The `apportion` command takes several flags, including:

- * *constituencies*: path to a CSV file describing constituencies.
+ * *constituencies*: path to a CSV or XLSX file describing constituencies.
- * *votes*: path to a CSV file containing votes.
+ * *votes*: path to a CSV or XLSX file containing votes.
  * *divider*: the name of a supported divider method.
  * *adjustment-divider*: a supported divider method to use for adjustment seats; defaults to the same as the selected divider method.
  * *adjustment-method*: a supported adjustment method to use for resolving adjustment seat apportionment.
 Use multiple times to compare outputs.